0xPolygonMiden/miden-base/docs/introduction/welcome.md

 #### Maintaining state

-The Miden node stores all necessary information in its state DBs and provides this information via its RPC endpoint.
+The Miden node stores all necessary information in its state DBs and provides this information via its RPC endpoints.

 ### Planned features